- Little Havana: Eating Amazing Cuban Food

 We booked a cruise out of Miami over one winter break.
 Since we’d never been to this famously colorful Florida beach city, we decided to spend 48 hours exploring.
 But Planning our 3-day vacation itinerary was a challenge.

 We quickly discoverd that Miami is a city of distinct neighborhoods.
 With the help of friends and Google we found interesting places to explore and things to do that on our 2-night stay the whole family enjoyed.
-Since Miami is known for its dynamic and not expensive food scene, several of those activities involved eating.
+Since this Florida city is known for its dynamic and not expensive food scene, several of those activities involved eating.
 None involved animals or jumping dolphins.

 Here are our tips getting a real local taste of Miami on a a weekend vacation with kids.